gregistech/viscord/README.md

 export VISCORD_TOKEN="token"
 ```
 You can run the above snippet in your shell to set your token temporarily.
 You can also create a file like `set_token.sh` to save your token.
+You will need to run `source set_token.sh` so it will apply to your current shell.
 Be sure not to commit your token.

 ### Using a virtual environment